grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/selecting-ui-elements.md

 ## Interact with UI elements defined in the plugin code

 As stated above, you should always use the `getByTestIdOrAriaLabel` method when the UI element you want to interact with has an associated end-to-end selector.
 However, many Grafana UI elements don't have end-to-end selectors.
-If that's the case, it's recommended to follow Grafana's best practices for [testing](https://github.com/grafana/grafana/blob/401265522e584e4e71a1d92d5af311564b1ec33e/contribute/style-guides/testing.md) and the [testing with accessibility in mind](https://github.com/grafana/grafana/blob/401265522e584e4e71a1d92d5af311564b1ec33e/contribute/style-guides/accessibility.md#writing-tests-with-accessibility-in-mind) guide when composing your UI and writing tests.
+If that's the case, we recommended following Grafana's best practices for [testing](https://github.com/grafana/grafana/blob/401265522e584e4e71a1d92d5af311564b1ec33e/contribute/style-guides/testing.md) and the [testing with accessibility in mind](https://github.com/grafana/grafana/blob/401265522e584e4e71a1d92d5af311564b1ec33e/contribute/style-guides/accessibility.md#writing-tests-with-accessibility-in-mind) guide when composing your UI and writing tests.

 ### Scope locators